A Walking MiracleApril 06, 2019

 I struggled with my prayer life.
 I didn’t know what to pray.
 I was stuck between striving for an audacious faith for healing and begging for serenity and a peaceful death.
 I struggled with my will to live.
 I have my family to live for but I felt that I already had a good life.
 The mental and spiritual battles were tough.
 I had to constantly go back to the Scripture, to the Lord’s promise of life to everyone who believed in Him.
 He already conquered death.
 I should not fear it.
 Each day I wake up, it’s either I see my family or finally my Creator.
 And, it’s a win-win situation.

 On January 15, I began my radiation therapy.
 On the first day, the technicians had to draw on my chest to mark the treatment field.
-The first thing I thought seeing it was, “WTF is this in my chest?”
-I apologize for the vulgar language.
-But, really!
+The first thing I thought seeing it was “What the heck is this in my chest?”
 How can a tumor this freaking big be inside me?
 How can I still be breathing?
 Lord Jesus Christ, You amaze me!
 He definitely is keeping me alive for a purpose!

 Radiation therapy didn’t start easy.
 I kept getting fevers and chills every night for the first week.
 I was crying to the Lord for deliverance from the suffering.
 My radiation oncologist said that it was too early for radiation complications because I just started.
 I had to see a pulmonologist who gave me antibiotics and had me undergo some tests for Pulmonary Tuberculosis (PTB).
 Praise the Lord!
 Deliverance came.
 I was negative for PTB and fevers were gone.
 I finished 24 IMRT sessions on February 15.